GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 Maybe add notes on setting up the basic linux stuff like disabling passwords and enabling ssh keys and stuff later.
 Creating ssh key to connect to it from your client and stuff too.

+- On your client machine, not the server
+  - Make the ssh directory if you don't already have it
+    - mkdir -p ~/.ssh && chmod 700 ~/.ssh
+  - Create the config file if you don't already have it
+    - touch ~/.ssh/config
+    - chmod 600 ~/.ssh/config
+  - Generate ssh keys
+    - ssh-keygen -t ed25519 -f ~/.ssh/desired_name
+  - Add it to your config file
+    - <pre><code>
+        Host desired_name
+            HostName address_to_server
+            User username
+            Port 22
+            IdentityFile ~/.ssh/desired_name
+      </code></pre>
+- Copy the key to your server
+  - ssh-copy-id -i ~/.ssh/desired_name user@server
+- Log into your server with a sudo user
+  - ssh desired_name
+- Allowing SSH
+  - sudo ufw allow 22/tcp
+- Disabling password based login
+  - sudo vim /etc/ssh/sshd_config
+    - Edit the following lines
+        <pre><code>
+        ChallengeResponseAuthentication no
+        PasswordAuthentication no
+        UsePAM no
+        PermitRootLogin no
+        #PermitRootLogin prohibit-password
+        </code></pre>
+  - Restart it
+    - sudo systemctl reload ssh

 ## Setting up group

 - Creating the group